zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Overview-Overview.md

 ## ZooKeeper is fast

-__It is especially fast in read-dominant wokloads.__ ZooKeeper applications run on thousands of machines, and it performs best where reads are more common than writes, at radios of around 10:1.
+__It is especially fast in `read-dominant` workloads.__ ZooKeeper applications run on thousands of machines, and it performs best where reads are more common than writes, at radios of around 10:1.

 ---